An asymmetric random Rado theorem for single equations: the $0$-statement: Introduction

 Index the columns of $A$ by $[k]$.
 For a partition $W \dot{\cup} \overline{W} = [k]$ of the columns of $A$, we denote by $A_{\overline{W}}$ the matrix obtained from $A$ by restricting to the columns indexed by $\overline{W}$.
 Let $\rank(A_{\overline{W}})$ be the rank of $A_{\overline{W}}$, where $\rank(A_{\overline{W}})=0$ for $\overline{W}=\emptyset$.
 We set

-We remark that the denominator of $m(A)$ is strictly positive provided that $A$ is irredundant and partition regular.
+The definition of $m(A)$ was introduced in~\cite{random4}, and as noted there the denominator of $m(A)$ is strictly positive provided that $A$ is irredundant and partition regular.

 Suppose now that $A$ is a linear equation with $k$ variables.
 (We also describe $A$ as having \emph{length} $k$.)
 Thus $A$ is of the form $A'x=c$ where $c\in \mathbb Z$ and $A'$ is a $1\times k$ integer matrix (where all terms are non-zero).
-We call $A'$ the \emph{underlying matrix} of $A$.\footnote{Note that often we will have statements of the form `Suppose the linear equation $A$ and its underlying matrix $A'$ are irredundant'; in other words, there are $k$-distinct solutions in $\mathbb N$ to both the original linear equation $A'x=c$ and the homogeneous linear equation $A'x=0$.} We define $m(A):=m(A')$.
-In this case (provided $k \geq 3$),
+We call $A'$ the \emph{underlying matrix} of $A$.
+Note that if $A'$ is irredundant, then so is $A$; this fact is contained within Lemma 4.1 in~\cite{krss}.
+(That is, $A'x=c$ has a $k$-distinct solution in $\mathbb N$ as long as $A'x=0$ does.)
+We define $m(A):=m(A')$.
+In this case (provided $k \geq 3$), the value of $m(A)$ is obtained by considering $W=[k]$ and so

 Recall that $[n]_p$ denotes a set where each element $a \in [n]:=\{1,\dots,n\}$ is included with probability $p$ independently of all other elements.
 R\"odl and Ruci\'nski~\cite{random4} showed that for irredundant partition regular matrices $A$, $m(A)$ is an important parameter for determining whether $[n]_p$ is $(A,r)$-Rado or not.